Generali expands presence in Malaysia via Axa deal

 Generali sees a negative impact from the deals of around 3.5 percentage points on its solvency ratio.

-HSBC acted as sole financial adviser to Generali on the Malaysian deals.
+HSBC (HSBA.L) acted as sole financial adviser to Generali on the Malaysian deals.

 ($1=0.8401 euros)